mfintz/dl-decisions-cognetive-dl/README.md

 This repo will allow the user to replicate the main experiments in the paper

 ### 2. Currently updated jupyter notebooks
-  1. *models_simulations_compare*
+  1. *Simulation_Comparisons*
 This notebook loads the results of simulation with the exploartory, reward oriented and reward oblivious models.
 Once the simulation results are loaded, the user can choose a distance function of choice for an aggregated comparison plots between the models.
 `produce_comparison_df()` takes a `dist_func` argument which can be any distance function that can take 2 vectors and return a distance (in our case, 2 arrays of size 4, as we have 4 sofmax values per prediction).
-In this notebook the distance metric, for example, is the *[Euclidean distance](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.euclidean.html)*.
+In this notebook the distance metric, for example, is the symmetric KL distance.

-more to be added
+More will be added soon.